lkaihua/Bipeline/README.md

 All biclusters are plotted in coloring blocks, as shown above.
 Users could filter bicluster names in a multi-select menu, and the plot will respond with realtime update.

-The right side of the plots are density distributions, in which red curves stand for selected biclusters and black for all data points.
+*Density distributions* are at the right side of plots, in which red curves stand for selected biclusters and black for all data points.

 ### Visualization Features

-Features of visualization shared by both \textit{Segmentation} and \textit{Biclustering} panel are as follows:
-* Plots and parameter tables in experiments will be kept in history and hence users could navigate backwards and forwards to compare for optimized parameters.
+* Plots and parameters throughout all experiments will be kept in history.
+And hence users could navigate backwards and forwards for optimization of parameters.
-* Progress bar will appear to show current progress percent when backend server busy carrying out calculation.
+* A progress bar showing current progress percent will appear when backend server is busy carrying out calculation.
-* Interactive web components could be saved into images with one-click by means of application of Javascript/Canvas technologies without any external server resources.
+* Interactive web components could be saved into images by one click.
+It is implemented with Javascript and Canvas technologies and thus does not require external server resources.